 Unless you are an SEO specialist, or you employ someone whose sole job is to stay on top of your website, your keywords, and your rankings, it's almost impossible to implement and maintain a successful optimization strategy alongside or as an afterthought to your other management, marketing, and sales practices.
 Remember, whole careers can be made on just one or two elements of SEO.

 If you choose to forego this aspect of internet marketing or put in on the back-burner and stick with whatever you have — and still hope to somehow gain new customers and increase your revenue — you'll soon find yourself with a steep hill to climb — one that gets steeper and higher by the day.

 That's because your competitors are gaining ground and taking advantage of new SEO factors.
-They're already using content crafting strategies that take them to top of the rankings and make them harder to beat.
+Those who have an understanding of how things have changed are already using content crafting strategies, analytics, tools, and skills that take them to the top of the rankings and make them harder to beat.